IoT in Africa: 4 Key Use Cases

 Any attempt to open the hatch is recorded, and the culprit can be identified immediately, greatly helping to reduce the risk of theft.

-4) Egypt: Appliance control
+4) Egypt: Appliance Control

 In Egypt, IoT technology is being used to control household appliances and improve the energy efficiency of homes.